 The liver cells mainly obtain bile acids from the enterohepatic reuptake cycle.
-The process is primarily carried out by a transporter called Na-taurocholate transporting polypeptide ("NTCP, SLC10A1"), which takes bile acids from the portal circulation to the liver.
+The process is primarily carried out by a transporter called NTCP, which takes bile acids from the portal circulation to the liver.
 Studies show that inhibiting NTCP can improve liver function by reducing the levels of toxic bile acids, improving liver damage markers (fibrosis, cholangiocyte proliferation, Alkaline phosphatase or ALP, alanine transaminase or ALT), and lowering inflammation biomarkers ("cytokines").

 AX-0810, our Axiomer-targeted RNA editing oligonucleotide, aims to reduce the reuptake of bile acids in the liver by inhibiting NTCP function.
 Variants in NTCP that change its capacity to recycle bile acid into the liver naturally occur in some people without causing any symptoms associated with cholestasis.
 This finding suggests that our approach is safe and may reduce the accumulation of toxic bile acids in the liver.
-Moreover, such variants in NTCP also promote the elimination of bile acids, which enhances their solubility and reduces their absorption in the intestines.
-Based on its mechanism of action, we believe AX-0810 may have the potential to modify the course of cholestatic diseases, delay or prevent complications such as cirrhosis and liver failure, and alleviate associated symptoms.
+Moreover, such variants in NTCP also promote the elimination of bile acids from the body by increasing their excretion in the feces and urine, a process called sulfation of bile acids, which enhances their solubility and reduces their absorption in the intestines.